tanhongit/gh-action-telegram-notify/README.md

 After that, open the link of your bot in the message and press start.
 (There should be no response) This is to get the unique chat id, which tells the telegram bot to notify only you.

+Go to https://api.telegram.org/bot<YourBOTToken>/getUpdates, replace <YourBOTToken> with the token you copied earlier.
+You should see a JSON response with a chat id.
+Copy the chat id.

 ## 2. Create Secret Variables

 Go to your repository **Settings > Secrets and variables** and add the following environment variables: